Amplitude-Independent Machine Learning for PPG through Visibility Graphs and Transfer Learning: METHODOLOGY

 \subsection{Transfer Learning}

-Deep learning has been successful in achieving impressive results in the field of computer vision.
+Deep learning has achieved impressive results in the field of computer vision.
 However, state-of-the-art models often require large amounts of data for training, leading to the issue of data dependence.
 Transfer learning offers a solution to this problem by training models on large datasets to obtain a set of pre-trained weights, which are then fine-tuned on smaller datasets.
-This significantly reduces the required amount of data and allows large deep learning models to be applied to a broader range of fields and scenarios \cite{tan2018survey}.
-Our study employed the VGG19 model for training, after conducting empirical tests.
-The VGG19 model is a Convolutional Neural Network (CNN) with 19 layers, comprising 16 convolutional layers and three fully connected layers.It is equipped with five maxpooling layers and a final Softmax activation function.
-Depending on the task at hand, the output layer, which is the final fully connected layer, can be altered to meet the desired output dimension.
-The VGG19 model was initialised with weights trained on the ImageNet dataset \cite{deng2009imagenet}.
+This significantly reduces the required amount of new data and allows large deep learning models to be applied to a broader range of fields and scenarios \citep{tan2018survey}.
+Our study employed three pretrained models based on emperical tests, the sizes of the datasets and the nature of the tasks: the VGG19 model \citep{simonyan2014very} , the Coatnet \citep{dai2021coatnet}, and the Convnext v2 \citep{woo2023convnext} .
+All three pretrained models were trained on the ImageNet dataset \citep{deng2009imagenet}.